Biodiversity of Albania: Birds

 The greater flamingo is a year-round resident in Vjosa-Narta Protected Landscape.

 The geographical location of Albania in combination with its variable and complex climate is responsible for the diverse bird population in the country.
 Over 353 species of bird have been recorded in Albania with 11 globally threatened species and a species introduced by humans.
-The country is home to favorable wetlands, lagoons, lakes, estuaries and deltas together with the corresponding habitats.
+The country is home to favourable wetlands, lagoons, lakes, estuaries and deltas together with the corresponding habitats.
 These habitats serve as feeding ground for thousands of migrating birds that travels between Northern Africa and Europe through the Adriatic flyway.

 The Dalmatian pelican remains in the lagoons and wetlands throughout the country such as in Karavasta.

 There are numerous raptor species found in Albania, some of which are the eagles, hawks, falcons and vultures.
 The eagles are widespread over the country while different species inhabit different habitats.
 The golden eagle is the largest bird of prey and especially found in mountainous areas, cliffs and remote areas of Albania.

 The white-tailed eagle is found wherever there are large bodies of water and takes mainly fish and occasionally other vertebrates.
 The short-toed snake eagle is a forest species and takes mostly snakes but also some lizards.
 There is a great plenty of hawk species found across the country including the Eurasian sparrowhawk, the Levant sparrowhawk and the northern goshawk.

 The falcons that occur in the country are well represented by a number of species.
 They are represented by the eleonora's falcon, eurasian hobby, lanner falcon, peregrine falcon, saker falcon and merlin.
 A dozen species of vultures can be found living in the country mainly in certain parts of gorges, on cliffs, rocks and caves.
 Among the most important and prominent species is the globally threatened egyptian vulture.
 These birds inhabit mainly the southern of Albania but can be found in very few territories in the north.

 Located in the Mediterranean Sea, Albania has a rich marine avifauna with many large and various seabird colonies dotted around its pristine coastline in the west.
 Pelicans and flamingos are more commonly found in the coastal areas.
 The extremely rare Dalmatian pelican is the most common pelican in the country and very heavy for a flying bird.
 The greater flamingo, which is out of the six species of flamingos on the planet, can be found along warm, watery regions especially in lagoons such as in Karavasta Lagoon and Narta Lagoon.